Nuremberg rallies: Political purpose

 The rallies were not a "decision-making body", and Hitler did not allow their "parliamentarization".
 Rather, their purpose was to "instill the Hitler myth deeply into the hearts of the faithful", with "rituals", "fireworks", and "invocations surrounding the flag" all playing a part.
-Nuremberg was "designed from the start as a place for show and spectacle", and not for "debates" over the party's policy.
+Nuremberg was "designed from the start as a place for show and spectacle", and not for "debates on the intricacies of party policy".
 Hitler himself declared that the rallies should be a "clear and understandable demonstration of the will and the youthful strength" of the party, while Propaganda Minister Joseph Goebbels said that the rallies changed a participant "from a little worm into part of a large dragon".

 From 1927 onward, party rallies took place exclusively in Nuremberg.
 The party chose Nuremberg because of its "rich history", as the "city had been the diet of the Holy Roman Empire" in the medieval era.
 The Nazis also began calling it "the most German of German cities".
 Diehard anti-Semite Julius Streicher, who published the militant Der Stürmer newspaper, also led the Nuremberg regional party, and the city had been a "hotbed of Nazi support" during the movement's rise to power.
 Lastly, the Luitpoldhain park gave Nuremberg the "advantage of a large open space for mass gatherings".